wallacebrf/Synology-SMART-test-scheduler/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## 10.)
 Acknowledgments

-https://github.com/007revad 	For the code to determine the drive number of a Synology disk
+https://github.com/007revad 	For the code to determine the drive number of a Synology disk.
+Also for suggesting the logo image.

+https://pixabay.com/vectors/glasses-smart-clever-intelligent-98452/ for the logo image

 <p align="right">(<a href="#top">back to top</a>)</p>